Minoxidil 10% and 15%: Is High-Strength More Effective?

-You can use minoxidil for a receding hairline or hair loss on your crown, and you may familiar with it under the name Rogaine®, the brand name it’s sold under.
+You can use minoxidil for a receding hairline or hair loss on your crown.
+You may know it as Rogaine®, the brand name it’s sold under.

 Minoxidil comes in a few different strengths.
-While we don’t have much research on 10% and 15% minoxidil, the stronger stuff doesn’t appear to be better.
+While we don’t have much research on minoxidil 10% and 15%, the stronger stuff doesn’t appear to be better.
 In fact, the 5% solution may be the most effective of all.

-Below, we’ll dive into whether 10% and 15% minoxidil are effective and what the risks of using them are.
+Which minoxidil is best?
+Well, it depends.
+Below, we’ll dive into the effectiveness of 10% and 15% minoxidil and any potential risks of using them.

 Are Minoxidil 10% and Minoxidil 15% Available?